DeutscheBahnAG/components/packages/react/src/logo/README.md

 - Exact proportions – the logo will look exactly as it should
 - The DB Logo component gets visually optimized to look visually balanced when used in white on darker background
 - Official DB brands included
-- All complex guidelines of markings (position, size and colour) are implemented with an simple API
+- All complex guidelines of markings (position, size and colour) are implemented with a simple API
 - Accessible for screen readers

-By using the DB Logo component you can be sure your project adheres the DB brand with the highest possible quality.
+By using the DB Logo component, you can be sure your project adheres the DB brand with the highest possible quality.